swcarpentry/DEPRECATED-bc/teaching/novice/index.md

 > *1997*
 >
 > P: Hi, I'm a programmer.
 I'm starting an online retail company.
-What do you two do?
+What do you do?
 >
 > G: Hi, I'm a graphic designer.
 I know how to select and arrange text and images in ways that are appealing, informative, and usable.
 >